thelonegrainger/maisymoon/content/posts/basic-rules-for-walking-in-the-mountains.md

   ones still showed up for her!
 layout: post
 ---
-The highlight of the party (besides the cake, or rather the frosting) was a bunch of birthday wishes complied in a video for Maisy, which ended up being almost 30 minutes long!
+The highlight of the party (besides the cake, or rather the frosting) was a bunch of birthday wishes compiled in a video for Maisy, which ended up being almost 30 minutes long!
 So much love for one special three year old.
 Happy three Maisy Moon!